superpaul/style-guide/sunstarcebunewsstyle.md

 When in doubt, don't.

-1) Abbreviate street, avenue and boulevard in numbered addresses.
-Do not abbreviate drive and road.
+**1) Abbreviate street, avenue and boulevard in numbered addresses.
+Do not abbreviate drive and road.**

-2) Use BC, AD, a.m., p.m. and no. with specific dates, hours and numbers.
+**2) Use BC, AD, a.m., p.m. and no. with specific dates, hours and numbers.**

 Not: Last p.m. the police asked for the no. of the suspect's room.
 Instead, write: Last night, the police asked for the number of the suspect's room.

-3) Use Mr., Ms, Dr., Sen., Rep., Gov. and Prof. Spell out all except Mr., Ms and Dr. before a surname only.
-Ms has no period.
+**3) Use Mr., Ms, Dr., Sen., Rep., Gov. and Prof. Spell out all except Mr., Ms and Dr. before a surname only.
+Ms has no period.**

-4) Do not abbreviate:
+**4) Do not abbreviate:**

 president, vice president, secretary, treasurer, assistant secretary, assistant treasurer, auditor, director, solicitor general, ambassador, consul, general, minister, mayor, vice mayor, councilor

-5) Do not use the abbreviations Atty., Engr. and Arch. before a person's name.
-If it is necessary to mention a person's profession in a story, say:
+**5) Do not use the abbreviations Atty., Engr. and Arch. before a person's name.
+If it is necessary to mention a person's profession in a story, say:**

 *lawyer* Amadeo Seno